MAIORES NOSTRI, QVAE LIBEROS SVOS DISCERE ET QVOS IN LVDOS ITARE VELLENT INSTITVERVNT

 Foreword by Dennis Bouvard

-In his foreword, Dennis Bouvard views The Ancient City through the lens of generative anthropology, leveraging the originary hypothesis of Eric Gans to explain the work in terms of shared origins, sacrality, and the belief in a center.
-In so doing, he points the way to a post-liberal understanding of our own social order, informed by the imperative order described by Fustel.
+In his foreword, Dennis Bouvard views The Ancient City through the lens of generative anthropology, pointing the way to a post-liberal understanding of our own social order, informed by the imperative order described by Fustel.

 Translated by W.C.
 Bryant